-a.
+- a.
 The Managed Care Plan shall implement a systematic method of monitoring its case management program to include, but not be limited to conducting quarterly case file audits and quarterly reviews of the consistency of enrollee assessments/service authorizations (inter-rater reliability).
 The Managed Care Plan shall compile reports of these monitoring activities to include an analysis of the data and a description of the continuous improvement strategies the Managed Care Plan has taken to resolve identified issues.
-This information shall be submitted to the Agency on a quarterly basis, thirty (30) days after the close of each quarter.
+This information shall be submitted to the Agency on a quarterly basis, thirty (30) days after the close of each quarter. - b.

-- b.
 The case management case file audit tool to be used by the Managed Care Plan shall be approved by the Agency prior to implementation and revision. - c.
-At a minimum the case file and plan of care audit tool shall include: - (1) Verification of participant eligibility; - (2) Proper completion of assessment; - (3) Evidence of special screening for and monitoring of high risk persons and conditions; - (4) Comprehensive plan of care consistent with assessment and properly completed and signed by the individual; - (5) Management of diagnosis; - (6) All assessment forms and plans of care are complete and comprehensive including all required signatures whenever appropriate; - (7) Appropriateness and timeliness of care; - (8) Use of services; - (9) Ongoing case narrative documenting case management visits and other contacts; - (10) Documentation of individual provider choice and Medicaid Fair-Hearing information; - (11) Evidence of quality monitoring and improvement; - (12) Satisfaction survey; - (13) Review of complaint and the quality remediation to resolve and prevent problems; and - d.
-The Managed Care Plan shall have data collection and analysis capabilities that enable the tracking of enrollee service utilization, cost and demographic information and maintain documentation of the need for all services provided to enrollees. - e.
+The Managed Care Plan shall have data collection and analysis capabilities that enable the tracking of enrollee service utilization, cost and demographic information and maintain documentation of the need for all services provided to enrollees. - d.
 The Managed Care Plan shall provide reports demonstrating case management monitoring and evaluation as specified in Section XIV, Reporting Requirements, and the Managed Care Plan Report Guide.
 These reports shall include results for the following performance measures but not limited to:

-- (1) Level of care related reassessments within three-hundred thirty-five (335) days of previous level of care determination; - (2) Complete and accurate level of care forms for annual re-evaluations sent to CARES within thirty (30) days of LOC due date; - (3) Number and percent of staff meeting mandated abuse, neglect and exploitation training requirements; - (4) Plan of care audit results; - (5) Number and percentage of enrollee plans of care being distributed within ten (10) business days of development to the enrollee's PCP; - (6) Number and percentage of plans of care/summaries where enrollee participation is verified by signatures; - (7) Number and percentage of enrollee plans of care reviewed for changing needs on a face-to-face basis at least every three (3) months and updated as appropriate; - (8) Number and percentage of plan of care services delivered according to the plan of care as to service type, scope, amount and frequency; - (9) Number and percentage of enrollees with plans of care addressing all identified care needs: - (10) Number/percent of adverse/critical incidents reported within twenty-four (24) hours to the appropriate agency; - (11) Number and percent of case files that include evidence that advance directives were discussed with the enrollee; and - (12) Number and percent of enrollees requesting a Fair Hearing and outcomes. - f.
-The Managed Care Plan shall develop an organized quality assurance and quality improvement program to enhance delivery of services through systemic identification and resolution of enrollee issues as specified in Section VII, Quality and Utilization Management. - g.
+- (1) Level of care related reassessments within three-hundred thirty-five (335) days of previous level of care determination; - (2) Complete and accurate level of care forms for annual re-evaluations sent to CARES within thirty (30) days of LOC due date; - (3) Number and percent of staff meeting mandated abuse, neglect and exploitation training requirements; - (4) Plan of care audit results; - (5) Number and percentage of enrollee plans of care being distributed within ten (10) business days of development, or as updated, to the enrollee's PCP; - (6) Number and percentage of plans of care/summaries where enrollee participation is verified by signatures; - (7) Number and percentage of enrollee plans of care reviewed for changing needs on a face-to-face basis at least every three (3) months and updated as appropriate; - (8) Number and percentage of plan of care services delivered according to the plan of care as to service type, scope, amount and frequency; - (9) Number and percentage of enrollees with plans of care addressing all identified care needs; - (10) Number/percent of critical incidents reported within twenty-four (24) hours to the appropriate agency; - (11) Number and percent of case files that include evidence that advance directives were discussed with the enrollee; and - (12) Number and percent of enrollees requesting a Fair Hearing and outcomes. - e.
+The Managed Care Plan shall develop an organized quality assurance and quality improvement program to enhance delivery of services through systemic identification and resolution of enrollee issues as specified in Section VII, Quality and Utilization Management. - f.
 The Managed Care Plan shall develop a recording and tracking system log for enrollee complaints and resolutions and identify and resolve enrollee satisfaction issues, as specified in Core Provision, Section IV, Enrollee Services and Grievance Procedures.